Rebolon/php-sf-flex-webpack-encore-vuejs/README.md

 ## components

 * flex: new symfony system to make web dev life easier ; it works with recipes
+* sec-checker: a symfony component that will check security vulnerabilities from your PHP dependencies.
 * vuejs: top js framework to build SPA, or just widget on classic page
 * quasar: UX component library based on VueJS
 * encore: symfony solution to wrap webpack config and, once again, make your life simpler